LZ-12-7/Npc-TP-Gangs/README.md

 [Note]

-EN: If you need help to add more gangs in the script contact me on discord: LZ#0001
+EN: If you need help to add more gangs in the script contact me on discord: LZ#0001, it is recommended to add in the Z coordinate one more figure so as not to fall below due to the load of textures

-ES: Si necesitas ayuda para añadir mas barrios en el script contactame a mi discord: LZ#0001
+ES: Si necesitas ayuda para añadir mas barrios en el script contactame a mi discord: LZ#0001, se recomienda añadir en la coordenada Z una cifra mas para no caerse debajo por la carga de texturas

 ONLY FOR ESX